microsoft/MLOpsTemplate/src/workshop/documents/part_tips.md

     - Grant permission

 6. Did you register 'Microsoft.MachineLearningServices' for your Azure subscription?
-> Note: If you're not sure, go to the Azure Portal > Subsciprtions > 'YourSubscription' > Resource providers' > Search 'Microsoft.MachineLearningServices'
+> Note: If you're not sure, go to the Azure Portal > Subscriptions > 'YourSubscription' > Resource providers' > Search 'Microsoft.MachineLearningServices'

 ![ml_services](./images/arm100.png)